Wine tasting in Porto: where, when and how

 Me on one of our Private wine tours in Douro Valley 🙂

-• Our private full day tour in Porto is also a good option, particularly for those that want to explore Portuguese wines without leaving the city, as we will take you to the most exclusive (and secret!) wine lodge 😉
+• Our private full day tour in Porto is also a good option, particularly for those that want to explore Portuguese wines without leaving the city, as we will take you to the most exclusive wine lodge in the city.

 Go for a wine tasting at the Port lodges